Best Digital Piano Keyboard – The Secret Every Pianist Should Know About

 Connecting The Piano to Sampling Libraries

-Connecting your Laptop and instrument is a snap.
+Connecting your Laptop and this digital instrument is a snap.
 You simply plug the USB cable into your computer and connect it to your audio interface via USB for best output results.

 Adjusting velocity of keys

-Although you can adjust the key sensitivity (velocity) within the Ravenscroft software, I highly recommend that you also do manual adjustment with the Software that came with you Kawai VPC1 like shown in the video below.
+Although you can adjust the key sensitivity (velocity) within the Ravenscroft software, I highly recommend that you also do manual adjustment with the Software that came with you Kawai VPC1 keyboard like shown in the video below for best results.

 Speaker Setup – My Secret Hack